REALERvolker1/lsdiff/README.md

 ln -s "$PWD/target/release/lsdiff" "$HOME/.local/bin/"
 ```

+Or you can download the file at `https://github.com/REALERvolker1/lsdiff/releases` 😅

 ## Configuration

 You can configure this with environment variables.
 I will likely make it file-based if someone wants that.